front-commerce/developers.front-commerce.com/source/docs/advanced/payments/adyen.md

 ### Add the required environment variables

 - `FRONT_COMMERCE_ADYEN_MERCHANT_ACCOUNT` The merchant account name.
-You can find it in your adyen Customer Area in the top left corner next to your company name
+You can find it in your Adyen Customer Area in the top left corner next to your company name
 - `FRONT_COMMERCE_ADYEN_CLIENT_KEY` The environment variable which contains [your Adyen client key](https://docs.adyen.com/development-resources/client-side-authentication) for the domains of your Front-Commerce stores.
 You can find it in your adyen Customer Area under `Developers > API Credential > [your_prefered_credential] > Client Key > Client Key`
 - `FRONT_COMMERCE_ADYEN_API_KEY` The API key.
 You can find it in your adyen Customer Area under `Developers > API Credential > [your_prefered_credential] > API Key > API Key`
 - `FRONT_COMMERCE_ADYEN_LIVE_URL_PREFIX` only needed in production environment.
 Should be configured to contain [the adyen live URL prefix](https://docs.adyen.com/development-resources/live-endpoints#live-url-prefix)